doitintl/aws-eks-sample-templates/02-deploy-prometheus/README.md

-# Prometheus
+# deploy-prometheus

-[Prometheus](https://prometheus.io/), a [Cloud Native Computing Foundation](https://cncf.io/) project, is a systems and service monitoring system.
+[Prometheus](https://prometheus.io/), a [Cloud Native Computing Foundation](https://cncf.io/) project, is  is a popular open-source monitoring and alerting solution optimized for container environments.

 It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts if some condition is observed to be true.

-Follow the instructions in this document to deploy prometheus in EKE cluster and it is based on [Prometheus Community Kubernetes Helm Charts](https://github.com/prometheus-community/helm-charts)
+Follow the instructions in this document to deploy a self-managed prometheus in EKE cluster and the instructions are based on [Prometheus Community Kubernetes Helm Charts](https://github.com/prometheus-community/helm-charts)

+If you are looking for a fully managed prometheus offering then please refer to [Amazon Managed Service for Prometheus](https://aws.amazon.com/prometheus/).

 ## Prerequisites